rchavarria/rchavarria.github.com/_posts/2021-07-07-refactor-legacy-php.markdown

 ## Notas tomadas

+### Capítulo 1: aplicaciones *legacy*

-1. Legacy Applications
+Legacy Applications
 In its simplest definition, a “legacy application” is any application that you, as a developer, inherit from someone else.
 The Typical PHP Application
 they are often a series of page scripts, placed directly in the web server document root, to which clients can browse directly.
-   There are include files for common configurations and settings, headers and footers, common forms Legacy applications will use individual “page scripts” as the access point for public behavior.
+There are include files for common configurations and settings, headers and footers, common forms
+Legacy applications will use individual “page scripts” as the access point for public behavior.
 Rewrite or Refactor?
 The Pros and Cons of Rewriting
 Because the existing application can serve as a reference implementation, they feel confident that there will be little or no trial-and-error work in rewriting the application.
 Fred Brooks calls the urge to do a complete rewrite “the second-system effect.”
 The general tendency is to over-design
 Why Don’t Rewrites Work?
-   developers who will have to do both maintenance on the existing program and write the completely new version The Context-switching Problem
+developers who will have to do both maintenance on the existing program and write the completely new version
+The Context-switching Problem
 The Knowledge Problem
-   If we put the new developers on the rewrite project, they won’t know enough about the existing system, They will have to be trained on these things, most likely by the existing developers. linear increase in resources results in a less-than-linear increase in productivity:
+If we put the new developers on the rewrite project, they won’t know enough about the existing system,
+They will have to be trained on these things, most likely by the existing developers. linear increase in resources results in a less-than-linear increase in
+productivity:
 The Schedule Problem

 dedicate all the existing developers on the rewrite, overestimate their own ability to perform a full rewrite and underestimate the amount of time needed to complete it. the result will be a codebase that is just as bad as the first one, only in different ways.
 Iterative Refactoring
 quality of the program is improved in small steps, without changing the functionality of the program.
 A refactoring approach is decidedly less appealing than a complete rewrite.
 It defies the core sensibilities of most developers.
 The developers have to continue working with the system as it is, the goal of any single refactoring step is not “perfection”.
 The goal in each step is merely “improvement”.
 Legacy Frameworks
 Framework-based Legacy Applications
 Refactoring To A Framework
 My experience with legacy PHP applications has been that they are almost as resistant to framework integration as they are to unit testing.
 If the application was already in a state where its logic could be ported to a framework, there would be little need to port it in the first place.
 Review and Next Steps

+### Capítulo 2: prerequisitos

-2. Prerequisites
+Prerequisites
-   A revision control system A PHP version of 5.0 or higher An editor or IDE with multi-file search-and-replace A style guide of some sort A test suite
+A revision control system A PHP version of 5.0 or higher An editor or IDE with multi-file search-and-replace A style guide of some sort A test suite Revision Control
-   Revision Control
 PHP Version
 PHP 5.0 is the bare minimum, because that was when class autoloading became available, and we depend on autoloading as one of our very first improvements.
 Editor/IDE
 Style Guide
 modifying the existing style, no matter how ugly or inconsistent it is, can give rise to subtle bugs and behavioral changes from something as simple as adding or removing braces in a conditional.
 I suggest that the only reason to modify the existing style is when it is inconsistent within an individual file.
-   If you decide to reformat, do so only as you move bits of code from one file to another, or as you move files No lo modifiques en gran numero de ficheros o sera un infirno.
-Mejor poco a poco y con cambios controlados Test Suite
+If you decide to reformat, do so only as you move bits of code from one file to another, or as you move files
+No lo modifiques en gran numero de ficheros o sera un infirno.
+Mejor poco a poco y con cambios controlados
+Test Suite
 The key here is not to test what the system units ought to do, but what the system as a whole already does.
 The criteria for a successful test is that the system generates the same output after a change as it did before that change.
 This kind of test is called a characterization test
 En un sistema legacy.
 Posible.ente no hay rests y las unidadrs a yestear no sean facilmenge identificabkes  .
 Sera mas facil hacer otro tipo de test.
 Nada de test unitario

 Review and Next Steps

+### Capítulo 3: implementar un *autoloader*

-3. Implement An Autoloader
+Implement An Autoloader
 PSR-0
 PSR-0 is a PHP Framework Interoperability Group recommendation for structuring your class files.
-   We use PSR-0 instead of the newer PSR-4 recommendation because we are dealing with legacy code, Under PSR-0, the the fully-qualified class name \Foo\Bar\Baz_Dib would be found in a sub-path named Foo/Bar/Baz/Dib.php A Single Location For Classes
+We use PSR-0 instead of the newer PSR-4 recommendation because we are dealing with legacy code,
+Under PSR-0, the
+the fully-qualified class name \Foo\Bar\Baz_Dib would be found in a sub-path named Foo/Bar/Baz/Dib.php
+A Single Location For Classes
-   Before we implement a PSR-0 autoloader, we need to pick a directory location in the codebase to hold every class This directory will be the central location for all classes used throughout the project.
+Before we implement a PSR-0 autoloader, we need to pick a directory location in the codebase to hold every class
+This directory will be the central location for all classes used throughout the project.
 Add Autoloader Code
 register it with spl_autoload_register()
 As A Global Function

 Al fi nal.
 El autoloader lo que hace es un require classes